Delitefully/DiscordLists/README.md

 * `DISCOVERABLE` - Visible in Server Discovery.

-* `ENABLED_DISCOVERABLE_BEFORE`
+* `ENABLED_DISCOVERABLE_BEFORE` - Enabled Server Discovery before the Discovery Checklist launched.

 * `FEATURABLE` - Makes the server featurable in the activity feed and other special promotions.

+* `FORCE_RELAY` - Shards connections to the guild to different nodes that relay information between each other.

 * `INVITE_SPLASH` - Ability to set a background image that will display on all invite links.

-* `LURKABLE` - Enables [lurking](https://discordapp.com/developers/docs/game-and-server-management/special-channels#special-channels-and-lurker-mode) via discovery, feed links and linked game cards.

 * `MEMBER_LIST_DISABLED` - Hides the member list sidebar.